cdp-mapsync/geosync-help/content/publisher-app/publish-a-geojson-layer.md

 ---
+title: Publish a GeoJSON Layer
 _template: new_doc
-title: "Publish a GeoJSON Layer"
 ---

 ### Publish Scenario